Professional edition active

 Reporting

-All states require that suspected or confirmed abuse in an institution be reported, and most states require that abuse in the home also be reported.
-All US states have laws protecting and providing services for vulnerable, incapacitated, or disabled adults.
+All states in the United States require that suspected or confirmed abuse in an institution be reported, and most states require that abuse in the home also be reported.
+In addition, all states have laws protecting and providing services for vulnerable, incapacitated, or disabled adults.

-In > 75% of US states, the agency designated to receive abuse reports is the state social service department (Adult Protective Services).
+In most states in the United States, the agency designated to receive abuse reports is the state social service department (Adult Protective Services).
 In the remaining states, the designated agency is the state unit on aging.
 For abuse within an institution, the local long-term care ombudsman office should be contacted.
-Telephone numbers for these agencies and offices in any part of the US can be found by contacting the Eldercare Locator (800-677-1116 or www.eldercare.gov) or the National Center on Elder Abuse (855-500-3537 or www.ncea.acl.gov) and giving the patient’s county and city of residence or zip code.
-Health care practitioners should know reporting laws and procedures for their own states.
+Telephone numbers for these agencies and offices in any part of the United States can be found by contacting the Eldercare Locator (800-677-1116) or the National Center on Elder Abuse (855-500-3537).
+Health care professionals should know reporting laws and procedures for their own states.

 Caregiver issues

-Caregivers of a physically or cognitively impaired older person may not be able to provide adequate care or may not realize that their behavior sometimes borders on abuse.
+Caregivers of a physically or cognitively impaired older adult may not be able to provide adequate care or may not realize that their behavior sometimes borders on abuse.
 These caregivers may be so immersed in their caregiving roles that they become socially isolated and lack an objective frame of reference for what constitutes normal caregiving.
 The deleterious effects of caregiver burden, including depression, an increase in stress-related disorders, and a shrinking social network, are well-documented.
 Physicians need to point out these effects to caregivers.
 Services to help caregivers include adult day care, respite programs, and home health care.
-Families should be referred for such services by using the Eldercare Locator (800-677-1116 or www.eldercare.gov) or the National Association of Area Agencies on Aging (202-872-0888 or HealthinAging.org).
+In the United States, families should be referred for such services by using the Eldercare Locator (800-677-1116 ) or the National Association of Area Agencies on Aging (202-872-0888).

 Prognosis for Elder Abuse

-Abused older people are at high risk of serious negative outcomes including premature mortality, depression, poor mental health, psychologic distress, anxiety, and suicidal thoughts (1).
+Abused older adults are at high risk of serious negative outcomes including premature mortality, depression, poor mental health, psychological distress, anxiety, and suicidal thoughts (1).
 In community-dwelling adults over age 65 referred for protective services for abuse, exploitation, or neglect, abuse appears to independently predict lower survival rates than among age-matched controls.

 Prognosis reference